 When you know the specifics of your career plan, Curl recommends exploring networking opportunities within your specialty for possible job leads.

-“Most specialty societies and associations run their own career center or job board.
-That is the best place to start your search, as most organizations will also start by posting their opening with the specialty society,” she said.
-“You will also find excellent networking opportunities at the society and association conventions, and many of them host career fairs where prospective employers are available to meet with you.”
+“Specialty societies and associations typically have a career center or job board.
+This is the best place to start your search, as most organizations will post openings on the respective specialty society,” she said.
+“You will also find excellent networking opportunities at the society and association conventions.
+Whether through formal career fairs or informal meetings, many prospective employers are available to connect with you.”

-One less formal step is to submit an employment application, usually online.
-This is more common for academic institutions where a formal application is often required in order to be considered.
-Not all organizations require it.
+You may also need to submit an employment application online, though this is more common for academic institutions and a prerequisite in order to be considered.
+Not all health care organizations require it.

 Interviews

-The number of organizations you may choose to visit for on-site meetings will vary based on how specific you are with respect to your geographic preference and practice setting.
+The number of health care organizations you may choose to visit for on-site meetings will vary based on how specific you are with respect to your geographic preference and practice setting.

 “On-site interviews typically span multiple days,” Curl said.
 “We try to schedule them over a long weekend to allow for travel time, time spent seeing the facility and clinic in operation, meeting prospective colleagues, talking with administration, and exploring the community.
 We strongly recommend bringing your significant other, as they play an important role in your final decision and will impact your decision to accept an offer or return for another visit.”